lemontree210/lemontree210.github.io/content/20250901_automation.md

 I watched [this video on automation](https://www.youtube.com/watch?v=7JVrmSDVHW4) by Lena Shakurova and I thought I could use a summary.

-## My checklist whether I should automate
+## I should only consider automating a process if:

-- Standard process with multiple steps
+- It's a standard process with multiple steps
-- No time to do the task manually
+- I have no time to do the task manually
-- Disorganization hinders proper completion
+- I'm not organized enough to follow through with the whole process properly
 <!-- PELICAN_END_SUMMARY -->

 ***

 ## Use cases that I found relevant for me

 - **Calendar:** Multi-step event creation, integrating text/voice, Google Calendar, Zoom, and notification workflows.
-Example: AI Foundations YouTube channel—“AI agent use cases in n8n”.
-- **Knowledge Organization:** Telegram bot classifies and routes notes, links, and to-dos into the correct Notion tables or categories.
+- **Knowledge Organization:** For example, a Telegram bot classifies and routes notes, links, and to-dos into the correct Notion tables or categories.
 - **Post-Meeting Calls:** AI agent analyzes call transcripts to update CRM automatically, create action lists, or write follow-up emails.
-See Roberto H Luna’s workflow.
-- **Content Creation:** Repurposing (e.g., YouTube to LinkedIn posts), automated newsletters, YouTube shorts agent, content distribution across platforms.
+- **Content Creation:** Repurposing (e.g., YouTube to LinkedIn posts), automated newsletters, content distribution across platforms.
 - **Freelance Outreach:** Automated job notification and personalized message drafting for platforms like Upwork.
 - **Lead Generation:** Automated process using Clutch (company database), Apify (data extraction), Airtable (database), Instantly (email campaigns).
-See Clarence's stack example.
 - **Research:**
     - Competitor research with Perplexity and Tavily.
     - Custom “deep research” assistants for extended literature and citation extraction into PDFs.
 - **Automated Executive Assistant:** Multi-purpose agent integrating several routine functions via Telegram, Notion, etc..

+The key component in many workflows is an AI block that performs a classification task (e.g. to what category an email that just landed in your inbox belongs).

 ***